• Skip to primary navigation

 Jump to Recipe Print Recipe

-Kalamata olive tapenade on crostini on white serving platter.
+Kalamata olive tapenade on crostini garnished with fresh chives on white serving platter.

 Jump to: